cooperbarth/Mode/README.md

 Coming into a large Slack workspace, it can be near-impossible to find the channels or people to reach out to in order to gain relevant info.
 This app attempts to alleviate this through frequency analysis: in this system, mentions map directly to relevancy.

-In Slack, a user can type `/find &lt;query&gt;` to search for the public channels where `query` is most frequently mentioned.
-Similarly, one can use `/experts &lt;query&gt;` to find the users who most frequently mention `query`.
+In Slack, a user can type `/find <query>` to search for the public channels where `query` is most frequently mentioned.
+Similarly, one can use `/experts <query>` to find the users who most frequently mention `query`.

 When a query is made, the bot will return the top few channels or users and the mention count of each.